The Ecogeoglyphic Observatory

 The Ecogeoglyphic Observatory (fondly referred to as the “EGG”) is a project that explores present-day industrial and residential development in the region surrounding Boise, Idaho, and the effects that this process has over the plants, animals, water, stone, soil and people who exist here.

 We are artists, scientists, poets, researchers, historians, parents, renters, queers, athletes, gardeners, neighbors, and friends who work together to ask questions that refract through the lens of “the EGG.”
-Since 2022, the Field Workers of the EGG Observatory meet semi-regularly; we visit sites, share our concerns, and support each other in our efforts to explore, understand, and work within expanding spaces of inquiry.
-We share our work several times yearly through exhibitions open to the public.
+Since 2022, the Field Workers of the EGG Observatory meet semi-regularly; we visit sites, share our concerns, and support each other in our efforts to explore, understand, and work within expanding fields of inquiry.

 Ecogeoglyphic is a neologism.
 It breaks down into three parts: